superblocksteam/terraform-aws-superblocks/README.md

 variable "superblocks_log_level" {
   type        = string
   default     = "info"
-  description = "Logging level for the superblocks agent" }
+  description = "Logging level for the superblocks agent.
+Accepted values are 'debug', 'info', 'warn', 'error', 'fatal', 'panic'."
+}

 variable "superblocks_agent_handle_cors" {
   type        = bool
   default     = true
   description = "Whether to enable CORS support for the Superblocks Agent.
-This is required if you don't have a reverse proxy in front of the agent that handles CORS."
+This is required if you don't have a reverse proxy in front of the agent that handles CORS.
+This will allow CORS for all origins."
 }

 variable "superblocks_agent_environment_variables" {